aspose-slides/Aspose.Slides-Documentation/en/python-net/developer-guide/presentation-slide/convert-slide/_index.md

 To convert a slide to an image, do this:

-1. First, convert the slide to a Bitmap first by using the [get_image](https://reference.aspose.com/slides/python-net/aspose.slides/islide/) method.
-2. Second, set additional options for conversion and convertible slide objects through
+1. First, set the conversion parameters and the slide objects to convert using:
    * the [ITiffOptions](https://reference.aspose.com/slides/python-net/aspose.slides.export/itiffoptions/) interface or
    * the [IRenderingOptions](https://reference.aspose.com/slides/python-net/aspose.slides.export/irenderingoptions/) interface.

+2. Second, convert the slide to an image by using the [get_image](https://reference.aspose.com/slides/python-net/aspose.slides/islide/) method.

 ## **About Bitmap and Other Image Formats**